-Host schools of all provincial championships receive a 6'x3' host banner.
+Host schools of all provincial championships have the option to receive a 6'x3' host banner.

-- B. Zone Championships - IV.
+B. Zone Championships

+IV.
 Championship banners

 Zones may award banners to zone championship teams.
 It is at the discretion of the respective Zone Executive whether to include the ASAA logo on these banners.
 Schools having banners made should have approval of their Zone Executive and the ASAA prior to using the ASAA logo.